simple-crypto/SCALib/paper/paper.md

 LDA with a dimensionality reduction step (this provides a regularization and improves classification performance) [@DBLP:conf/ches/StandaertA08].
-We also implement the soft analytical side-channel attack (SASCA), which is a dedicated variant of the belief propagation algorithm [@DBLP:conf/asiacrypt/Veyrat-CharvillonGS14].
+We also implement the soft analytical side-channel attack (SASCA), which is a variant of the belief propagation algorithm [@DBLP:conf/asiacrypt/Veyrat-CharvillonGS14].
 Finally, our key-rank estimation implementation relies an efficient histogram-based algorithm [@DBLP:conf/ches/PoussierSG16].

 `SCALib` has been used in many recent papers as a tool to validate new protected